andrastantos/brew/docs/cpu/isa_detail_binary_alu.rst

 Description
 ~~~~~~~~~~~

 The operation uses :ref:`standard type handling<std_type_handling>` to determine operand and destination types.
-On the resulting types either an integer or a float-point lane-wise subtraction is performed.
+On the resulting types either an integer or a float-point subtraction is performed.

 .. _rd_eq_ra_lsl_rb: